11/25/2025 - We are actively updating our website and systems, please forgive any errors and call us at 509-339-9881 if you have any questions!

 Licensed, bonded, and insured as a professional process-serving agency — with synced booking, real-time dashboards, bodycams, and drones for accountability

-Unlike bulk-process outfits or third-party subcontractors, Paper Monkey provides process serving and skip tracing in Idaho County, Idaho, with a transparent, city-based rate sheet—no mileage fees, no third-party charges, and no surprise charges.
+Unlike bulk-process outfits or third-party subcontractors, Paper Monkey provides process serving and skip tracing in Kootenai County, Idaho, with a transparent, city-based rate sheet—no mileage fees, no third-party charges, and no surprise charges.

 Each Affidavit/Proof of Service we produce is drafted to comply with Idaho Rule of Civil Procedure 4 (including 4(c), 4(d)(2)), is GPS-verified, and is backed by a chain of custody that stands up in any courtroom.